chrisarevalodev/port-dapps-guide/README.md

 export default config;

 ```
-And the configuration is completed, now let's bring the contracts from Ethereum.
+Congratulations! 🎉 You’ve successfully completed all the steps and finished the configuration.
+Now let's bring the contracts from Ethereum.

 ## Copy Ethereum Contract Code and Tests
 We'll copy the contracts from Ethereum and it's tests to our RSK hardhat project.
 The contract is the following and will be inside `contracts` folder so the route would be `contracts/SimpleStorage.sol`